TopologicalBird/patho-top-ml/README.md

 20–40 square-shaped gastric cancer patches were taken from each sample.
 They were all resized to $256\times 256$ and put into our analysis.

+At this pixel size, the image resolution is 1.76mpp.

 ToDO: Images are from TCGA.
 Resized to 256.
 Resolution...

 Some statistics.
 Label proportion.
 Train-val split...